We are here to dispel myths and give you the facts…

 It’s Tough on our Bodies!

-It may look easy to sit in a chair and lean over someone while looking in their mouths, try doing that day after day for many years.
+It may look easy to sit in a chair and lean over someone while looking into their mouths; try doing that day after day for many years.
 This is why most hygienists do not work five days a week or more.
-Our bodies need a rest and we have to take care of our wrists, necks and backs.
+Our bodies need a rest, and we have to take care of our wrists, necks, and backs.
 We often go to massage therapists and do a lot of exercises to help strengthen our core muscles.
 You can always help us by laying back in the chair and moving your head as we ask.
 It may seem awkward for 60 minutes, but it helps us tremendously!

 There is a lot of Continuing Education Required.

-Each biennium, we are required to take at least 24 hours of continuing education to include medical errors, so we can learn from other mishaps.
+In each biennium, we are required to take at least 24 hours of continuing education to include medical errors, so we can learn from other mishaps.
 We also must have CPR training and take continuing education about domestic violence.
-Not only are we trained dental professionals, but as part of our license, we are required to contact the authorities if we suspect any kind of abuse including child, domestic or elder abuse.
+Not only are we trained dental professionals, but as part of our license, we are required to contact the authorities if we suspect any kind of abuse, including child, domestic or elder abuse.

 Hygienists are Part of Your Healthcare Team!

 We don’t just pick teeth!
 Hygienists have advanced training to know about all other areas of the body too!
-Medication for one condition can have an impact on your mouth and often times, we see differences in someone’s mouth if they have a particular illness or disease.
+Medication for one condition can have an impact on your mouth, and oftentimes, we see differences in someone’s mouth if they have a particular illness or disease.
 It is often said that the mouth is the gateway to the body!
 We are also trained to complete advanced oral cancer screenings.
 Oral cancer is the 6th deadliest cancer.
-Dental hygienists, second to a dentist is the highest clinically educated and licensed practitioner in the state.
+Dental hygienists, second to a dentist are the highest clinically educated and licensed practitioners in the state.

 No, You Cannot Use Your Cell Phone.

-When you come in for your hygiene appointment, it is not the time to use your cell phone- whether to play games, text or call someone.
+When you come in for your hygiene appointment, it is not the time to use your cell phone- whether to play games, text, or call someone.
 It is simply not safe to have a patient looking at their phone while we have sharp instruments in your mouth.
-It only takes one “surprise” text to have you jerk your head and we really don’t want to hurt you!
+It only takes one surprise text to have you jerk your head, and we really don’t want to hurt you!
 Also, it is a great time for you to learn about your oral health.
-We are full of lots of helpful information and love to share with you.
+We are full of lots of helpful information and love to share it with you.
 Ask us your questions instead of searching the web for the answers.
-We know which toothpaste works best, how to safely whiten your teeth and even why do some dental implants cost so much less.
+We know which toothpaste works best, how to safely whiten your teeth, and even why do some dental implants cost so much less.
 Just ask us!
 We love to educate.